-For its implementation of the internal control system, FRIDAY follows the Baloise Group's approach for an effective internal control system, for which the Baloise Group's Board of Directors is responsible.
+For its implementation of the internal control system, FRIDAY follows the Baloise Group's approach for an effective internal control system.
 It defines the objectives, the scope as well as the expansion level of the internal control system.
-Furthermore, it must ensure an appropriate monitoring regarding the efficiency of the internal control system by the Dirigeant Agréé and receives a regular reporting.
+Furthermore, it has to ensure an appropriate monitoring regarding the efficiency of the internal control system by the Dirigeant Agréé and receives a regular reporting.